photoprism/photoprism-docs/docs/developer-guide/index.md

 to get regular updates, connect with other contributors, and discuss your ideas.
 Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts."

 !!! note ""
-    Never use GitHub Issues if you are unsure, have a general question, or need assistance.
+    Please don't use GitHub Issues if you have a [general question](https://github.com/photoprism/photoprism/discussions), need help, or an issue has not (yet) been clearly identified.
+Before reporting a bug, try to [determine the cause of your problem](../getting-started/troubleshooting/index.md).
+    Thank you! 💐

 ## Reporting Bugs ##

 Before reporting a bug, please use our [Troubleshooting Checklists](../getting-started/troubleshooting/index.md) to determine the cause of your problem.
-If you are unsure, have a general question, or need assistance:
+If you have a general question, need help, or an issue has not (yet) been clearly
+identified:

 - you are welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)
 - and post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)